ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_wenzel16nat.rst

    :width: 12 cm
    :align: center

    Comparison of CO\ :sub:`2` seasonal amplitudes for CMIP5 historical simulations and observations showing annual mean atmospheric CO\ :sub:`2` versus the amplitudes of the CO\ :sub:`2` seasonal cycle at Pt.
-Barrow, Alaska.
+Barrow, Alaska (produced with carbon_co2_cycle.ncl, similar to Fig. 1a from Wenzel et al. (2016)).

 .. figure:: /recipes/figures/wenzel16nat/fig_2.png
    :width: 12 cm
    :align: center

    Barchart showing the gradient of the linear correlations for the comparison of CO\ :sub:`2` seasonal amplitudes for CMIP5 historical for at Pt.
-Barrow, Alaska.
+Barrow, Alaska (produced with carbon_co2_cycle.ncl, similar to Fig. 1b from Wenzel et al. (2016)).

 .. figure:: /recipes/figures/wenzel16nat/fig_3.png
    :width: 12 cm
    :align: center

    Emergent constraint on the relative increase of large-scale GPP for a doubling of CO\ :sub:`2`, showing the correlations between the sensitivity of the CO\ :sub:`2` amplitude to annual mean CO\ :sub:`2` increases at Pt.
 Barrow (x-axis) and the high-latitude (60N - 90N) CO\ :sub:`2` fertilization on GPP at 2xCO\ :sub:`2`.
-The red line shows the linear best fit of the regression together with the prediction error (orange shading), the gray shading shows the observed range.
+The red line shows the linear best fit of the regression together with the prediction error (orange shading), the gray shading shows the observed range (produced with carbon_co2_cycle.ncl, similar to Fig. 3a from Wenzel et al. (2016)).